tianyi-lab/HallusionBench/README.md

+# HallusionBench: An Advanced Diagnostic Suite for Entangled Language Hallucination & Visual Illusion in Large Vision-Language Models

-# HallusionBench: You See What You Think?
+You See What You Think?
 Or You Think What You See?
 An Image-Context Reasoning Benchmark Challenging for GPT-4V(ision), LLaVA-1.5, and Other Multi-modality Models

-[Fuxiao Liu*](https://fuxiaoliu.github.io/), [Tianrui Guan*](https://tianruiguan.phd), Zongxia Li, Lichang Chen, Yaser Yacoob, Dinesh Manocha, Tianyi Zhou
+[Tianrui Guan*](https://tianruiguan.phd), [Fuxiao Liu*](https://fuxiaoliu.github.io/), Xiyang Wu, Ruiqi Xian, Zongxia Li, Xiaoyu Liu, Xijun Wang, Lichang Chen, Furong Huang, Yaser Yacoob, Dinesh Manocha, Tianyi Zhou

 🔥🔥🔥
 ## We welcome everyone to contribute the failure cases of Large Multimodal Models (GPT-4V) to our community!